 There was still much to come from the night with The Night Cafe warming up the crowd with aplomb for a spectacular performance from the awesome Louis Berry.
 As with every live show from Louis it was the biggest set of the day.

-Sunday had a lot to live up to after a sparkling Saturday but the line up suggested that it was more than capable of living up to the hype.
+Sunday had a lot to live up to after a sparkling Saturday of Sound City action but the line up suggested that it was more than capable of living up to the hype.
 First on our agenda was Spinn – the Liverpool band has enjoyed national and international success over the past 18 months and it was another jam packed room bustling with fans and newcomers who had to catch a piece of the action.
 They didn’t disappoint and its easy to see why Spinn are so popular.
 Their blend of pop-rock has the young girls screaming and the lads wanting to be them.

 Clean Cut Kid were next up on the main stage and as a firm favourite in the city and beyond, again, there was a massive crowd flooding into the area and before long the majority of them were singing along.